Sub-

 - WP3.2 Design of a reference model

-- WP3.3 Exploration of sub-models for feedback data
+- WP3.3 Exploration of submodels for feedback data

 - WP3.4 Proof of concept